Skip to content

 The Bioconjugate Chemistry Lectureship Award recognizes an outstanding researcher who has made a major impact working at the interface between the biological and human-made worlds.

 The Bioconjugate Chemistry Young Investigator Award, established in 2023*, recognizes an outstanding young researcher who has made a major impact at the interface of synthetic and biological systems.
 Bioconjugate Chemistry is a peer reviewed journal published by the American Chemical Society.
 Since 2018, the award has been cosponsored by Bioconjugate Chemistry and PMSE.
-This year’s recipient is Professor Abhishek Chaterjee from Boston College
+This year’s recipient is Professor Han Xiao from Rice University.

-The award will be presented at the ACS Fall Meeting in Denver, from August 18-22, 2024.
-Professor Chatterjee will be presenting a lecture as part of the Bioconjugate Chemistry Young Investigator Symposium at the meeting, along with other prominent researchers in the field.
+The award will be presented at the ACS Fall Meeting in Wasington, DC, from August 17-21, 2025.
+Professor Xiao will be presenting a lecture as part of the Bioconjugate Chemistry Young Investigator Symposium at the meeting, along with other prominent researchers in the field.
 Please check the conference program when finalized to verify time and location.

 Sponsored By